-12.2.11.4.
+12.2.12.4.
 Utilization

 Utilization data will be summarized descriptively by category across arms (for example, analgesic use, bisphosphonate use, transfusions, radiation, surgery, and hospitalization days), including a frequency table with tabular statistics.
-For categorical variables, frequency and the corresponding percentage will be derived and measures of central tendency and variability (for example, n, mean, median, standard deviations, minimum, and maximum) will be calculated for continuous variables.
+For categorical variables, frequency and the corresponding percentage will be derived and measures of central tendency and variability will be calculated for continuous variables by arm.
 Tests for differences in proportion between treatment groups and between response groups will be performed.
-Exploratory analyses may be performed to investigate associations between the utilization data and the clinical endpoints.

-12.2.11.5.
+12.2.12.5.
 Health State Utility

 The EQ-5D 5L data will be scored as described in an article that is under review for publication (van Hout et al. 2012).
 The index score is calculated from a set of item weights to derive a score of 0 to 1, with 1 representing the best health status.
 Geographic-specific weights will be used as appropriate and when available.
 The VAS is scored from 0 (worst imaginable health state) through 100 (best imaginable health state) to represent the patient's self-report for each day.
 EQ-5D 5L responses for each item will be summarized by frequency and corresponding percentages.
-Descriptive statistics for the index and VAS will be calculated, including (n, mean, median, standard deviations, minimum, and maximum) Psychometric analyses, including calculation of reliability coefficients (Cronbach's alpha), will also be performed.
+Descriptive statistics for the index and VAS will be calculated.
+Psychometric analyses, including calculation of reliability coefficients (Cronbach's alpha), will also be performed.
 The index scores and VAS may be analyzed using a mixed effects analysis of variance model.
 Of interest is a significant time-by-group interaction for each of the items, addressing whether treatment group profiles are different over time (from randomization through the last assessment following discontinuation).